flaviut/nim-by-example/content/primitives.md

 ---
 # Primitives

-Nimrod has several primitive types:
+Nim has several primitive types:

 * signed integers: `int8`, `int16`, `int32`, `int64`, and `int`, where `int` is the same size as a pointer
 * unsigned integers are similar with `u` prepended to the type